JCog/goombotio/README.md

 This is a Twitch bot for use in JCog's channel with the Goombotio account.

 ## Commands
-The !commands command allows moderators to add, remove, and modify custom commands.
+The !commands command allows moderators to add, remove, modify, and see details for custom commands.
 It's use is similar to how Nightbot works, but not exactly the same.

 #### Adding Commands
 ##### Usage